An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Application to lattice problems

 \subsection{Sieving algorithms for SVP and the uniform heuristic}

-The topic of this paper is \textit{sieving algorithms}, which are an important class of algorithms for SVP, including the fastest known classical algorithm~\cite{ADRSD15} for (provably) solving SVP.
-First developed by Ajtai, Kumar, and Sivakumar~\cite{AKS01} and then improved by a series of subsequent works~\cite{Regev04,NV08,PS09,MV10,ADRSD15,AS18}, the strategy is to begin by generating numerous lattice vectors, and then iteratively combine and ``sieve'' them to create shorter and shorter vectors.
+This paper is about sieving algorithms, which are an important class of algorithms, including the fastest known classical algorithm~\cite{ADRS15} for (provably) solving SVP.
+First developed by Ajtai, Kumar, and Sivakumar~\cite{AKS01} and then improved by a series of subsequent works~\cite{Regev04,NV08,PS09,MV10,ADRS15,AS18}, the strategy is to begin by generating numerous lattice vectors, and then iteratively combine and ``sieve'' them to create shorter and shorter vectors.

-To prove the correctness of the runtime of sieving algorithms, existing methods add random perturbations to the lattice vectors (to make them continuous) or carefully control the distribution of the lattice points that are formed in each iteration~\cite{AKS01,MV10,HPS11SVPCVP,ADRSD15,AS18}.
-However, these approaches incur extra time and are often the major contributors to the runtime of these -- provably correct -- algorithms.
+To prove the correctness of the runtime of sieving algorithms, existing methods add random perturbations to the lattice vectors (to make them continuous) or carefully control the distribution of the lattice points that are formed in each iteration~\cite{AKS01,MV10,HPS11SVPCVP,ADRS15,AS18}.
+However, these approaches incur extra time and are often the major contributors to the runtime of these --- provably correct --- algorithms.
 Nguyen and Vidick~\cite[Section 4]{NV08} therefore suggested a heuristic assumption to simplify the analysis for a subclass of those algorithms, which we will refer to as \textit{heuristic sieving algorithms}.\footnote{The use of heuristics is common in cryptology, since cryptographers are primarily concerned with the practical solvability of problem and with the concrete runtimes of algorithms.
 Indeed, the practical performance of algorithms directly relates to the security of the cryptosystem, and helps determine appropriate security parameters.
-When a heuristic assumption holds in the sense that the observed runtime of an algorithm closely matches the asymptotic prediction obtained by assuming the heuristic, then this motivates analyzing the best possible runtime under this heuristic.
-Algorithms studied in this manner are typically called \textit{heuristic} algorithms. } Roughly speaking, this heuristic assumes that after each iteration of the sieving algorithm, the obtained lattice points are uniformly and independently distributed within some thin annulus.
+When a heuristic assumption holds in the sense that the observed runtime of an algorithm closely matches the asymptotic prediction obtained by assuming the heuristic, then this motivates analyzing the best possible runtime under this heuristic.} Roughly speaking, this heuristic assumes that after each iteration of the sieving algorithm, the obtained lattice points are uniformly and independently distributed within some thin annulus.